polterguy/micro/help-files/Micro/11 - Extension widgets - CodeMirror.md

 * __Ctrl+Z__ or __Cmd+Z__ - Undo
 * __Shift+Ctrl+Z__ or __Shift+Cmd+Z__ - Redo

+### Supported languages

 The supported **[mode]** for the CodeMirror editor is as follows.
 Not all of these have good autocompletion, and the support for different languages vary.
 But below are all the officially supported modes, according to CodeMirror's website.
 Hyperlambda support is very strong, since it's implemented in Phosphorus Five as a plugin mode.
 HTML, XML, CSS and JavaScript support is also very strong.
+The JavaScript autocomplete object is populated from the _"current JavaScript context"_ on your page though - So you might benefit from somehow actually being able to execute the JavaScript from your CodeMirror editor, to have autocomplete access to whatever its content is producing.

 * apl
 * asciiarmor